clover/remote-pay-windows-examples/README.md

 ![SnpdConnectionExample](resources/SnpdConnectionExample-Screenshot.png)

 This example shows the simplest WebSocket Transport / SNPD connection to a device with no extra features to disguise the connection code.
-It uses the
+It uses the SDK's convenience CloverEventConnector wrapper to simplify down to minimal communication noise.

 Open project file _SnpdConnectionExample\SnpdConnectionExample.sln_ .